 - The Brussels Living Lab was launched on 8 February.

-- There will be a LOOPER Fashion Show at the University of Manchester Community Festival on 16 June in the Manchester Museum.
-LOOPER themes will be communicated through clothing and accessories made and modelled by residents of Brunswick.
+- A LOOPER Fashion Show took place on 16 June at the University of Manchester Community Festival in the Manchester Museum.
+LOOPER themes were communicated through clothing and accessories made and modelled by residents of Brunswick.
 Click here for more information.

 - An update on the Manchester Living Lab will be presented to the Brunswick Tenants and Residents Association on 6 June.